ruesga-99/ruesga-99/README.md

 - Web based service for delivery routes optimization

 🌱 I’m currently learning:
-- Algotithms and Data Structures implementation in C++ and Python
+- Algorithms and Data Structures implementation in C++ and Python
 - New strategies for competitive programming

 <!--